naveen-010/The-Root-Path/README.md

 # Android Modding Guides for Beginners

+---

+> **A Quick Heads-Up:**
+>
+> Everything here is based on my own trial-and-error.
+While I've done my best to make these guides clear and safe, you are still modifying your phone at a deep level.
+Please understand that you are proceeding **at your own risk**.
+I can't be held responsible if things go sideways and you end up with a bricked phone or lost data.
+Be smart, be careful, and always have a backup!

+---

 Welcome!
 This repository is a collection of guides and tutorials aimed at helping beginners navigate the world of Android customization.
 I learned things the hard way, so I've created these resources to explain how things work and provide clear, step-by-step instructions for common tasks.

 ## 📂 Repository Structure